 Thank you for your interest in the Princeton University Summer Journalism Program.
 We’re looking forward to reading your application and, if you are selected for the program, getting to know you this summer.

 What is the Princeton University Summer Journalism Program?
-PUSJP is one of the country’s most innovative and successful programs working to provide opportunities to outstanding high school students from low-income backgrounds.
-We welcome about 25 high school students from low-income backgrounds every summer to Princeton’s campus for an intensive, 10-day seminar on journalism.
+Founded in 2001, SJP is one of the most innovative and successful programs of its kind.
+Our mission is to diversify college and professional newsrooms by encouraging outstanding students from low-income backgrounds to pursue careers in journalism.
+Every summer, we welcome 35-40 high school students from across the country to Princeton’s campus for a free, intensive 10-day seminar on journalism.
 After the program ends, counselors stay in touch with students to help guide them through the college admissions process.
-Counselors assist students in preparing for standardized tests, determining an appropriate list of colleges to apply to, and filling out applications and financial aid forms.
-The program’s goal is to diversify college and professional newsrooms by encouraging outstanding students from low-income backgrounds to pursue careers in journalism.
 All expenses, including students’ travel costs to and from Princeton, are paid for by the program.
-Students who attend the program come from across the country.
-The program will enter its thirteenth summer in 2014.

-After we receive the first round of applications, we will select a group to proceed to the second round.
-If you are selected for the second round, we will ask you to mail us printed copies of the following documents:
+Round 2: After we receive the first round of applications, we will select a group to proceed to the second round.
+If you are selected for the second round, we will ask you to send us copies of the following documents within one week of being notified:

 - Your official high school transcript

-- The first page of the income-tax return form (the 1040 or 1040EZ form) for the calendar year 2012 of your custodial parent(s)/guardian(s); or a signed statement by your parent(s)/guardian(s) saying that their income is below the level at which they would be required to file income tax returns.
-(If the form for calendar year 2013 is available, you may send that instead.)
+- The first page of the income-tax return form (the 1040 or 1040EZ form) for the calendar year 2016 or 2017 of your custodial parent(s)/guardian(s); or a signed statement by your parent(s)/guardian(s) saying that they do not file income tax returns.

 - A recommendation letter from a teacher